TexasInstruments/simplelink-coresdk-examples/examples/nortos/LP_CC1312R7/drivers/spiffsexternal/README.md

 project may be opened with SysConfig's graphical user interface to determine pins and resources used.

-* `CONFIG_NVSEXTERNAL` - NVS instance which will be used by the file system.
+* `CONFIG_NVSEXTERNAL` - NVS instance which will be used by the file system

 ## BoosterPacks, Board Resources & Jumper Settings